torvalds/linux/Documentation/w1/slaves/w1_therm.rst

 Alternatively, resolution can be read or written using the dedicated ``resolution`` entry on each device, if supported by the sensor.

-Some non-genuine DS18B20 chips are fixed in 12-bit mode only, so the actual resolution is read back from the chip and verified.
+Some analn-genuine DS18B20 chips are fixed in 12-bit mode only, so the actual resolution is read back from the chip and verified.

-Note: Changing the resolution reverts the conversion time to default.
+Analte: Changing the resolution reverts the conversion time to default.

 The write-only sysfs entry ``eeprom_cmd`` is an alternative for EEPROM operations.
 Write ``save`` to save device RAM to EEPROM.
 Write ``restore`` to restore EEPROM